-The Commission has therefore concluded that VoLL should be increased to \$12,500/MWh.
-The Commission considers that all of the available analysis indicates that a VoLL of \$12,500/MWh would be consistent with meeting the reliability standard in the immediate future.
-The modelling shows that \$12,500/MWh may be insufficient from 2013 onwards, and that a level of \$15,000/MWh would be more appropriate from then to 2017.
+The Commission agreed that VoLL should be increased to \$12,500/MWh.
+The Commission considered that all of the available analysis indicates that a VoLL of \$12,500/MWh would be consistent with meeting the reliability standard in the immediate future.

-However, the Commission believes that, although an increase to \$15,000/MWh at this time would reduce the amount of USE, it would be unlikely to further promote achievement of the reliability standard than a level of \$12,500/MWh.
+The Commission noted that the modelling shows that \$12,500/MWh may be insufficient from 2013 onwards, and that a level of \$15,000/MWh would be more appropriate from then to 2017.
+However, the Commission noted that, although an increase to \$15,000/MWh at this time would reduce the amount of USE, it would be unlikely to further promote achievement of the reliability standard than a level of \$12,500/MWh.
 Such a move would therefore impose additional costs to consumers with little additional benefit in terms of meeting the reliability standard.
-If it continued to be the case that an increased level of VoLL was required from, say, 2013, the Commission notes that the Panel anticipates that such incremental increases are likely to be required, and has therefore proposed a review process that would allow for such changes to be made.
-Therefore, the Commission considers that any further increase can be reassessed in the future (see section 3.4).
+If it continued to be the case that an increased level of VoLL was required from, say, 2013, the Commission noted that the Panel has proposed a review process that would allow for such changes to be made.